 - It’s unpleasant to think about, but there’s also the risk of being paralysed, permanently injured or even dying in severe crashes.
 This can happen anywhere, including the popular Route 66 in the USA, on a quiet country road in South Africa, or on the bustling streets of Bali, Vietnam, Cambodia or India.

-Does travel insurance cover riding motorcycles and scooters overseas?
+Does travel insurance cover riding motorcycles, mopeds and scooters overseas?

-Just like ski insurance for snow sports or health insurance for specific pre-existing medical conditions, motorcycle insurance for riding a bike or scooter overseas may not be automatically included in your travel insurance.
+Just like ski insurance for snow sports or health insurance for specific pre-existing medical conditions, motorcycle insurance for riding a motorbike, moped or scooter overseas may not be automatically included in your travel insurance.

 It may not be covered at all, or you may be able to customise your policy to add cover for riding a motorcycle, moped or scooter for an additional premium.